BURDEN OF OSTEOPOROSIS

 Osteoporosis is a chronic, age-related disease which causes fractures that have costly human and socio-economic consequences.
 As populations around the world age, the scale of the burden is set to increase dramatically.
 IOF calls on governments to take decisive action in response to a growing fragility fracture crisis which is impacting on individuals, families and societies worldwide.

 Fracture Liaison Services, commonly known as FLS, are coordinator-based, multidisciplinary model of care for secondary fracture prevention.
 They are implemented by health care systems, both public and private, to close the care gap for patients with fragility fractures, 80% of whom are never screened or treated for osteoporosis.
 FLS ensures that all patients with fragility fractures are identified to receive fracture risk assessment and treatment, to prevent any further fractures.

-Capture the Fracture®, a global flagship programme of IOF since 2012, involves more than 833 FLS across 53 countries.
+Capture the Fracture®, a global flagship programme of IOF since 2012, involves more than 909 FLS in all regions of the world.

 IOF GLOBAL PATIENT CHARTER

 The IOF Global Patient Charter is an advocacy tool developed in cooperation with IOF member societies.
 Signatories of the Charter add their voices to the global call for all health authorities to address the rights of people with osteoporosis.
 These rights include access to timely diagnosis; effective intervention and care; involvement and choice in management plans; and support to ensure active, independent living.
 Individuals are invited to sign the Charter online and organizations are invited to endorse the Charter.
 Support for the Charter helps to raise the profile of osteoporosis and fracture prevention as a global health priority.

 IOF’s organizational alliances within the musculoskeletal field and across the spectrum of related diseases help to strengthen the osteoporosis movement.
 By combining our respective expertise and strengths we amplify our call for change on behalf of osteoporosis patients worldwide.